RHVoice/RHVoice/doc/en/Creating-new-voice.md

 # Creating a new voice for RHVoice.

 # Introduction
-Below tutorial is a detailed guide of creating new voice for RHVoice synthesizer.
+This tutorial is a detailed guide of creating new voice for RHVoice synthesizer.
 It assumes that user has some practical skills regarding command-line environments, copying and editing files, and so on.
 Also the access to some Linux system is needed, with sudo privileges for installing packages.
 Windows WSL2 is enough.